MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.3.0/install-az-ps.md

 > PowerShell module on all platforms.

  The Azure Az PowerShell module works with PowerShell 7.x and later on all platforms.
-Azure PowerShell has no additional requirements when run on PowerShell 7.x and later (for conflicts caused by an earlier AzureRM installation or Developer PowerShell for Visual Studio, see [Troubleshooting](install-az-ps.md#troubleshooting) below).
+Azure PowerShell has no additional requirements when run on PowerShell 7.x and later.

 - Install the
  [latest version of PowerShell](/powershell/scripting/install/installing-powershell) available for